 Students will review and discuss legal processes from pre-arrest, arrest through trial, sentencing and correctional procedures.
 A review of the history of case and common law and conceptual interpretations of law as reflected in court decisions will be discussed.
 The course will use case law methodology and research to review the impact these decisions have had on the justice system.

-This course covers report writing for criminal justice practitioners.
-Emphasis will be on mastering report writing to record crime scenes, emergency response situations and routine occurrences.
-The goal of this course is to help the student learn how to translate observations into a succinct, yet comprehensive document, for court presentation.
-Focus will also be placed on the importance of information gathering techniques, and thorough, accurate, and well-written report writing, not only as a reflection of professionalism, but also to insure the ability of the justice system to prosecute the criminal case.
+This course covers report writing and courtroom procedures for criminal justice practitioners.
+Emphasis will be on mastering report writing to record crime scenes, emergency response situations, routine occurrences, and laboratory examinations and on responsibilities regarding pretrial preparation and responses while testifying as a witness.
+The goal of this course is to help the student learn how to translate observations into a succinct, yet comprehensive document, for court presentation and how it is essential for testimony, to be given serious consideration by the court, law enforcement personnel present themselves as professional, credible and reliable witnesses.
+Focus will also be placed on the importance of information gathering techniques, appropriate law enforcement personnel responses while testifying as a witness, and thorough, accurate, and well-written report writing, not only as a reflection of professionalism, but also to ensure the ability of the justice system to adjudicate the criminal case.

 This course stresses the fundamentals of criminal investigation.
 Topics include collection and preservation of evidence, scientific aids, modus operandi, sources of information, interviewing and interrogation techniques, follow-up and case preparation, criminal profiling, crime scene sketching, fingerprint analysis and D.N.A.
 A brief history of criminal investigation precedes the main course of instruction.